 So instead of staying home and watching by yourself, join us for the fun in the comfort of our theater, viewing the show on the big screen with the best sound.
 It’s the next best thing to being at Radio City.

-Originally from Los Angeles, Amy has a degree in Theatre & Film from the University of Kansas and completed two years in the acting conservatory program at Circle in the Square Theatre School, New York.
-Early in her career, she managed the box offices for Forbidden Broadway and The New Victory Theater.
-She was ultimately part of the three-person team that opened and operated 59E59 Theaters, serving as Director of Sales and Membership and playing a key role in creating the identity of the institution that remains strong today.
-She later became Manager of Partnership Marketing at the Broadway League and Tony Awards, creating the Broadway Concierge program to manage high-level hospitality for corporate sponsors including Avis, Continental Airlines, NetJets, Sprint, Amtrak, Audemars Piguet, IMB, Chase, the NY Times and more.
+Originally from Los Angeles, Amy has a degree in Theatre & Film from the University of Kansas and followed by two years in the acting conservatory program at Circle in the Square Theatre School in New York.
+She was part of the three-person team that opened and operated 59E59 Theaters, serving as Director of Sales and Membership and playing a key role in creating the identity of the institution that remains strong today.
+She later became Manager of Partnership Marketing at the Broadway League and Tony Awards.

 Photo: Lori Hawkins